intabulas/reactjs-baseline/README.md

 Opinionated Baseeline for ReactJS Projects
 ==========================================

-** this is a living work in progress, please keep that in mind **
+**this is a living work in progress, please keep that in mind**

-As I do more and more projects with [ReactJS](http://facebook.github.io/react/) I started to extract a baseline to use when starting new projects.
+As I do more projects with [ReactJS](http://facebook.github.io/react/) I started to extract a baseline to use when starting new projects.
 This is **very** opinionated and I change my opinion from time to time.
 This is by no ways perfect and in **your** opinion most likely wrong :).. which is why I love github

 I encourage you to fork, and make it *right* and submit a pull request!